A-Next: Argo the Almighty

 Argo is the son of former Avenger Hercules.
 Argo is trying to find his missing father and, needing help, turns to A-Next.
 Using their S.H.I.E.L.D. contacts, the team is able to locate Hercules, who is suffering from mental trauma from witnessing an event which nearly destroyed the Avengers.
 Argo attacks his father, enraged that his father "abandoned" his mother and his son, but Thunderstrike intervenes.
-When Argo sees the emotional state his father is in, the two share a tearful reconciliation.
+When Argo sees the emotional state his father is in, the two reconcile.
 Argo states that he was going to help his father recover, and try to bring his family back together.
-Later, when A-Next is attacked by a rival team of villains called the Revengers, Argo fights for his friends (along with other allies of A-Next) and when the battle is won, Argo accepts membership in A-Next.
+Later, when A-Next is attacked by the Revengers, Argo fights for his friends (along with other allies of A-Next) and when they won the battle, Argo accepts membership in A-Next.

 Blacklight

-Blacklight (Kandra Freeman) is the daughter of Photon and Derek Freeman.
+Kendra Freeman is the daughter of Photon and Derek Freeman.
 Blacklight has the ability to manipulate solid light constructs, and use it to fire blasts of destructive energy.
-She can also focus her energies into solid form and create energy-constructs in virtually any form she can envision (ramps, stop signs, giant shovels, etc.) out of dark force.
+She can also focus her energies into solid form and create energy-constructs out of dark force in virtually any form she can envision (ramps, stop signs, giant shovels, etc.).
 She can also use her energy powers to fly at high speed.

 Coal Tiger

-Coal Tiger is the son of Black Panther, named after his grandfather and the prince of the technologically advanced land of Wakanda.
+Coal Tiger is the son of Black Panther - named after his grandfather - and the prince of Wakanda.
 He is able to transform into a humanoid cat-like being.
-In this feline form, he has superhuman strength and agility, as well as enhanced senses and retractable razor-sharp claws on his fingers and toes.
+In this feline form, he has superhuman strength and agility, enhanced senses and retractable razor-sharp claws on his fingers and toes.

 The character has received accolades from critics.